 In order to receive NDIS funded supports, a person will need to satisfy the entry criteria including age and disability.

 The age restriction to the National Disability Insurance Scheme means a person must apply for entry prior to turning 65 years old.
-Early onset dementia refers to people aged under 65 years old, who develop a condition that impacts their mental functioning and decision making.

 Specific NDIS supports might include:

 - Support through the application process to obtain and complete the NDIS Access Request Form.

 - Preparation for a planning meeting with the NDIA planner.

 - Support coordination and plan implementation to help connect with specialist and mainstream services.

 - Building the capacity and understanding of service providers who will be working with the participant.

 - Provision of or assistance with Daily Living tasks including self-care such as eating, dressing, showering and toileting.

 - Therapeutic supports such as Occupational Therapy, Speech Therapy or Physiotherapy to assist with strategies to undertake activities independently and safely where possible, or maintain or manage functioning and decline.